 I’ve heard it said many times the funerals are for the living.
-But that’s not exactly true.
+But that’s not true.
 Funerals are obviously for the deceased as well.
 Here are a few reasons from our faith teaching that funerals are for the benefit of the deceased.

-Funerals honors the deceased’s practice of faith and belief in eternal life in Christ: A Catholic funeral honors the faith that soul has nurtured throughout a person’s life and honors the teachings of the faith regarding belief in a life in God, perpetual light, and the eternal salvation that we profess every time we pray the creed.
+Funerals honor the deceased’s practice of faith and belief in eternal life in Christ: A Catholic funeral honors the faith that soul has nurtured throughout a person’s life and honors the teachings of the faith regarding belief in a life in God, perpetual light, and the eternal salvation that we profess every time we pray the creed.
 When the deceased has practiced their faith through life, knowing that at their death their soul will be commend to the mercy of God brings comfort and peace.
 After their death, they deserve to have the living ensure their wishes are fulfilled, regardless of the faith beliefs of their living loved ones.

-The funeral gathers the community for the intention of remembering and praying for the deceased: The mass is an act of mercy that the gathered community provides for the intention of the deceased.
+A funeral gathers the community for the intention of remembering and praying for the deceased: The mass is an act of mercy that the gathered community provides for the intention of the deceased.
 The readings, music, homily and prayers provide a ritual way of commending the deceased into eternity. it goes beyond our earthly home and the life that was lived here and reaches toward the deceased’s eternal life.